UjjwalAggarwal-1/glowing-java-doodle/ReadMe.md

 base class > sub-class
 4 types in java
 single level, multilevel, heiarchial, hybrid
-5th type of inheritance: multiple inheritance in cpp, for one.
+5th type of inheritance: multiple inheritance in cpp, for one. implemented in interfaces in java, not in classes.